-The Company did not have unrecognized tax positions at of 31 December 2022 and 2021.
-The Company did not recognize any expense for interest and penalties related to uncertain tax positions during 2022 and 2021.
-The Company files United States of America federal and various state tax returns.
-The Company is generally no longer subject to tax examinations for years prior to 2018 for federal purposes and prior to 2017 for state purposes.
+The Company did not have unrecognised tax positions at of 31 December 2022 and 2021.
+The Company did not recognise any expense for interest and penalties related to uncertain tax positions during 2022 and 2021.
+The Company files Japan corporate, local corporate, local inhabitant, enterprise, and special local corporate tax returns.